Article - Health - General

 (2) “Health care provider” includes agents or employees of a health care practitioner or a facility that provides health care to individuals.

-(2) For the purposes of this subtitle, a competent individual who is able to communicate by means other than speech may not be considered incapable of making an informed decision.
+(2) For the purposes of this subtitle, a competent individual who is able to communicate by means other than speech or with other support, including supported decision making in accordance with Title 18 of the Estates and Trusts Article, may not be considered incapable of making an informed decision.

 (i) Utilizes mechanical or other artificial means to sustain, restore, or supplant a spontaneous vital function; and